 Something about Retiming

-You might be thinking that the cool transition is made by a plugin to do a zoom in/out and then add a blur.
+You might be thinking that the cool transition is made by a plugin to do a zoom in or out and then add a blur.
 Not really.
 A good transition in the story connects every scene together seamlessly by changing speed.

 To modify the speed for a clip in Resolve, load the clip on the timeline, right-click the part that your will retime, select Change Clip Speed and a dialogue window pops up.
 You can modify the Speed by dragging the mouse left to right, or choosing the frame rate per second for the clip.